li-rongzhi/TelegramChatbot/docs/user_guide.md

    - Type `/llm` to enter LLM mode.
    - In this mode, you can:
      - Engage in text-based conversations with the `chatgpt-3.5-turbo` model empowered by OpenAI.
+     - The chat bot supports context memory which enables smooth user experience.
+You can start a new dialog session with `/new`.
      - Note: there is a token limit for normal users, you can use `/upgrade` to upgrade to Premium for unlimited access.

 4. **Style Transfer Mode:**